 For direct entry to second year the standard requirements must be exceeded, including the following:

 - SQA Advanced Highers: AAB to include Chemistry and Mathematics; or AA in Chemistry and Mathematics, plus at least BB in two further Highers.

-- A Levels: A*AA required in one set of exams, to include Chemistry and Mathematics, or AAA in one set of exams, to include Biology, Chemistry and Mathematics.
+- A Levels: A*AA in one set of exams to include Chemistry and Mathematics, or AAA in one set of exams to include Biology, Chemistry and Mathematics.

-- IB: 38 points overall and award of IB Diploma with 666 at HL to include Chemistry and Mathematics (from 2021, Mathematics: Analysis and approaches only).
+- IB: 38 points with 666 at HL to include Chemistry and Mathematics (from 2021, Mathematics: Analysis and approaches only) at 6.

 Other entry pathways